nbarbettini/little-aspnetcore-book/chapters/mvc-basics/create-models.md

 At this point, it doesn't matter what the underlying database technology is.
 It could be SQL Server, MySQL, MongoDB, Redis, or something more exotic.
 This model defines what the database row or entry will look like in C# code so you don't have to worry about the low-level database stuff.
 It's sometimes called a "plain ol' C# object" or POCO.

 Often, the model (entity) you store in the database is similar but not *exactly* the same as the model you want to use in MVC (the view model).
-In this case, the `TodoItem` model represents a single item in the database, but the view the controller will render could have two, ten, or a hundred to-do items (depending on how badly the user is procrastinating).
+In this case, the `TodoItem` model represents a single item in the database, but the view might need to display two, ten, or a hundred to-do items (depending on how badly the user is procrastinating).

 Because of this, the view model should be a class that holds an array of `TodoItem`s:

-##### `Models/TodoViewModel.cs`
+**`Models/TodoViewModel.cs`**

 ```csharp
 using System.Collections.Generic;